 I love that cup that my daughter gave me for Christmas.
 It was something she heard me say when I was struggling through difficult parts of the book I just finished writing.
 Sometimes I would be stuck, or I'd feel far behind where I needed to be to meet my deadline, and needed to keep working come evening.
 So I'd pour myself a glass of red wine and catch a second wind, my inner critic silenced for the moment by the wine, allowing me a few more hours, a couple thousand more words.
-But anything written under the influence had to be scrupulously edited while sober, I told my daughter, because while some of it could be surprising in a good way, some sentences would be overwrought and florid and simply had to go.
+But anything written under the influence had to be scrupulously edited while sober, I told my daughter, because while some of it could be surprising in a good way from dancing with the wine, some sentences would be overwrought and florid and simply had to go.
 Write drunk, edit sober, that's the rule, I'd joked, and she captured it on a cup she had made just for her mama.

 Christmas was low key, with just my husband, my son and me.
 We opened gifts, we cooked, we dozed, we watched movies, we ate.
 It was lovely in its way.
 We missed our girl who was with her boyfriend upstate, having a rollicking time.
 He has a large family and they do Christmas the way we do Thanksgiving, only more so, with matching festive pajamas for everyone, and Christmas stockings with embroidered names hung over the fireplace, and family breakfast at one aunt's house followed by dinner for the large extended clan at his mom's.
 Truly, it's the kind of Christmas I always wished I could create for my kids, but almost all of our extended family lives elsewhere, plus I'm simply not made that way.
 But I'm glad my girl is getting to experience a version of the high octane family Christmases I knew growing up (though we didn't do matching pjs).